bluebirz/bluebirz.github.io/_posts/2023-03-17-digital-threats.md

 Threat modeling is a digram to assess and communicate our security structures.
 We can use <https://app.diagrams.net> to create a simple diagram.

-- Use shapes in section “threat modeling”
+- Use shapes in section "threat modeling"

     ![thread modeling](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/lecture-digital-threats/drawio-shapes.png)